shawna114/shawna114/README.md

-- 👋 Hi, I’m @shawna114
+- 👋 Hi, I’m @shawna114.
 - 👀 I’m interested in applying my knowledge of data science to the healthcare industry.
-- 🌱 I’m currently learning about VBA
+- 🌱 I’m currently learning about VBA.
-- 💞️ I am open to collaborating with others
+- 💞️ I am open to collaborating with others.
 - 📫 You can reach me directly in the following ways:
 -     E-mail: ShawnaCTruitt@Gmail.com
 -     Cell: (319) 899-8936